bartelsjoshuac/Corduroy/README.md

 NOTES:
 - On OSX, docker sometimes has to be run as sudo (root) or you will get a weird postgres database lock file permissions error.
 But this seems random.
-- There are subtle differences between unix and windows commands you will need to familize yourself with.
+- There are subtle differences between Unix and windows commands you will need to familiarize yourself with.
 - There are several security settings that were disabled to make testing much easier, and to make a deployable application for submission.
 Comments are available where these changes were made so that they can be reverted to at least defaults or a more secure settings.
 Examples include password policies, timeouts, etc.